stenczelt/pkp-lego/project.rst

 Please *do not* choose a project with detailed build instructions from LEGO or elsewhere.
 You are missing the fun of designing your own machine!

+As you're making a decision, discuss your ideas with the instructors to make sure that you're choosing a project of the right complexity. **Gt your project idea signed off by the instructors.**

 Finally, a tip: make sure both of you find the project exciting - that will help you concentrate throughout the course and fight the obstacles you'll encounter.

-As you're making a decision, discuss your ideas with the instructors to make sure that you're choosing a project of the right complexity. **Finally, get your project idea signed off by the instructors.**

 Project Milestones